The Role of Adult and Community Education Providers in Sustaining

 Since the Brexit vote in June 2016 and the election of President Donald J Trump in November of that year, increasing numbers of commentators have attempted to analyse and develop solutions to the challenges and crisis facing democracy in Western countries.
 In How Democracies Die: What History Reveals About Our Future, Steven Levitsky and Daniel Ziblatt warn that, “the guardrails of American democracy are weakening,” an erosion “of democratic norms that began in the 1980s and 1990s and accelerated in the 2000s.”

-Other tiles now crowd bookshop shelves, such as Democracy Divided, Yascha Mounk’s The People vs Democracy: Why Our Freedom Is in Danger and How to Save It, David Runciman’s How Democracy Ends, Jason Brennan’s Against Democracy, former Australian Race Discrimination Commissioner Tim Soutphommasane’s On Hate, and books by recent Australian visitors Fintan O’Toole (Heroic Failure: Brexit and the Politics of Pain) and Ece Temelkuran (How to Lose a Country: The Seven Steps from Democracy to Dictatorship).
+Other titles now crowd bookshop shelves, such as Democracy Divided, Yascha Mounk’s The People vs Democracy: Why Our Freedom Is in Danger and How to Save It, David Runciman’s How Democracy Ends, Jason Brennan’s Against Democracy, former Australian Race Discrimination Commissioner Tim Soutphommasane’s On Hate, and books by recent Australian visitors Fintan O’Toole (Heroic Failure: Brexit and the Politics of Pain) and Ece Temelkuran (How to Lose a Country: The Seven Steps from Democracy to Dictatorship).

 The Current Challenge of Australian Democracy